BxObs Assessment Assistant Applet

 Fair user experience

-The goal was to design a user flow that balances simplicity and functionality by avoiding overwhelming users with excessive options while preserving sufficient clinical utility.
+Our user flow balances simplicity and functionality by avoiding overwhelming users with excessive options while preserving sufficient clinical utility.

 Open a new observation